Pavel418890/asyncio-learning/selectors.md

 #### devpoll
-Check that /dev/poll driver is open and register and new pollfd structure
+Check that /dev/poll driver is open and write a new pollfd structure to the /dev/poll driver

 #### epoll
+Check that epoll instance is still exists and opened. epoll_ctl sys call used with operation `EPOLL_CTL_MOD` and received fd and event bit mask. fd in the interest list will be updated.

 If some kind of error will be return on this step, then on python level exception is mute, called parent `unregister` method for removing fd from fds storage and error reraised.

+5. **select**

+#### poll/devpoll
+This python implementation is shared between poll and devpoll, but C implementation is different.

+First of all check the timeout parameter it may be None or > 0

+#### epoll